utwente-fmt/BW-TACAS-2016/README.md

 __This can take a very long time__, since all files have to be parsed with `awk` and `grep`.
 When completed, the above mentioned Rscript can be run on `my-data.csv`.

-3. Dependency matrix 2 scatter plot
+3. Dependency matrix to scatter plot
 -
 LTSmin can print the dependency matrix to stdout.
 For larger matrices these are not human readable.
 We offer scripts that can convert dependency matrices to scatter plots, with R. These scatter plots *are* human readable.